 In 1970, Fender started building Jazz Basses with the bridge (back) pickup located about 1/4″ closer to the bridge.
 This seemingly minor adjustment had quite an impact on the tone of the instrument and on rock music in general.
-The new pickup position gave the Jazz Bass a brighter, tighter, and more focused sound that many
+The new pickup position gave the Jazz Bass a brighter, tighter, and more focused sound.
+Many people

 Why Fender made this change has sparked numerous myths and speculation.
 Some say that Fender wanted to change the tone of the Jazz Bass to meet the growing demand for a brighter bass sound.
 The odd thing is that there is no documentation of Fender ever revealing this change to the public.
 You would think Fender would want to announce this to help boost sales.
 Of course, this change happened during the CBS years when Fender was starting to lose touch with musicians and overall quality and attention to detail

 The other story, the one that is most accepted, is that Fender moved the pickup back purely for aesthetic reasons.
-The original bridge pickup placement meant that when the bridge cover was attached (most bassists removed them) the pickup was partly visible and Fender moved it back so that it would be completely hidden by the pickup cover.
+The original bridge pickup placement meant that when the bridge cover was attached (most bassists removed them) the pickup was partly visible.
+So, Fender moved it back so that it would be completely hidden by the pickup cover.

-Whatever the reason was, the change had a big impact on the Jazz Bass sound of that era and contributed to the movement towards funk and slap bass.
-By 1982 Fender returned to the narrower and warmer sounding 60’s pickup placement for all it’s standard Jazz Basses except for 70’s reissues and certain Custom Shop models.
+Whatever the reason was, the change had a big impact on the Jazz Bass sound of that era.
+And, this sound contributed to the movement towards funk and slap bass.
+By 1982, Fender returned to the narrower and warmer sounding 60s pickup placement for all its standard Jazz Basses.
+All, of course, except for the 70s reissues and certain Custom Shop models.

 3-Bolt Micro-Tilt Neck